chrvill/chrvill.github.io/_posts/2023-12-28-Rendering_a_rotating_black_hole.markdown

 \end{equation}
 $$

-From [here](http://physics.unm.edu/Courses/Finley/p581/Handouts/Kerr/kerrnew.pdf) and [here](https://arxiv.org/abs/1506.01473v2) we have that the frame fields for the local ZAMO frame are given by
+From (gotta find that paper again) and [here](https://arxiv.org/abs/1506.01473v2) we have that the frame fields for the local ZAMO frame are given by

 $$
 \begin{align*}